 This passivation is done in several steps.
 The first is an abrasive cleaning of the part - this is normally done by bead blasting the part with glass bead media using blast cabinets.
 We utilize glass bead media because of its iron-free chemical composition.
 The chemical used is Citric Acid solution, the same solution used in other passivation specifications (ASTM A967 and AMS 2700).

 The second step is the actual passivation of the part.
-Our passivation process is typically done on stainless steel and occasionally done on titanium – this specification is specifically for titanium, so it requires two of our core finishing processes: bead blasting and passivation.
-Most companies that have passivation capability don’t have bead blasting capability, making RP Abrasives stand out among the competition.
+Our passivation process is typically done on stainless steel and titanium.
+This specification is specifically for titanium, requiring two of our core finishing processes: bead blasting and passivation.
+Most companies with passivation capability don’t have bead blasting capability, making RP Abrasives stand out from the competition.

 There are normally no post-treatments necessary, and parts only need ASTM B600 passivation once unless they receive more machining after the treatment, which is very rare.

 Contact RP Abrasives for ASTM B600 Passivation Services

 Please contact us or fill out the form to request a quote to learn more about how RP Abrasives can help you with your ASTM B600 passivation requirements and other surface finishing processes.